How to Get GMC Registration via Royal College Qualification

 • Royal College of Surgeons of England

-To gain your Royal College qualification and use it for GMC registration, you must first choose your speciality and pursue the qualification – which may take a couple of years.
 Each qualification will have a unique syllabus and criteria for passing, so it’s essential to do your research into your particular Royal College qualification before taking the examinations.
-Remember – the one you pick will determine the future of your career.
-Take into account any previous experience or training you may have, as well as the criteria for each Royal College qualification (which differs for each one).
+Remember – the one you pick will determine the future and direction of your career.

 Getting Your GMC Registration with a Royal College Qualification

-• Primary Medical Qualification
+Primary Medical Qualification

-• Completed Training/Internship
+Completed Training/Internship

-• Proof of English Language Knowledge
+Proof of English Language Knowledge

-• Certificate of Good Standing
+Certificate of Good Standing

 The Benefits of Getting a Royal College Qualification

-• A Recognised and Respected Qualification
+A Globally Recognised and Respected Qualification

-Many doctors find that the Royal College qualification is ideal when living in the UK, especially as it provides access to many incredible resources.
+Many doctors find the Royal College qualification ideal when living in the UK, especially as it provides access to many incredible resources.
 It’s especially beneficial for those wanting to develop their career or studies even further during their time in the UK, as these resources will prove most valuable for that.

 What Are the Other Options for Gaining GMC Registration?

-The GMC recognises many qualifications for overseas doctors – not just Royal College qualifications.
-Others include the PLAB and MTI, which we have covered in the previous articles.
 This means you don’t need a post-graduate qualification to get GMC registered.
-Still, it is certainly preferable for many trainee doctors – particularly for those that want a long career in their chosen speciality in the UK.
+However, it is preferable for many trainee doctors – particularly those who want a long career in their chosen speciality in the UK.